cq2li/ray_tracer/README.md

 # Ray Tracer
-A small ray tracer implemented in rust for the purpose of learning Rust using [Ray Tracing In One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html).
+A small ray tracer implemented in rust for the purpose of learning Rust (and ray tracing!) using [Ray Tracing In One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html).

 ## The Journey
 ### Testing out the PPM output in Rust.